Berżniki: Late modern period

 In 1795, as a result of the Third Partition of Poland, the village became part of the New East Prussia of the Kingdom of Prussia.
 In 1797, there were 69 houses in the village.
-Berżniki was part of the Duchy of Warsaw from 1807 to 1815, and then part of the Russian-ruled Congress Poland.
+Berżniki was part of the Polish Duchy of Warsaw from 1807 to 1815, and then part of the Russian-ruled Congress Poland.
 Berżniki lost its town rights after 1810.
 From 1837, Berżniki was in the Augustów, later Suwałki Governorates.
 Cyriak Accord lived in Berżniki in 1856–64.

 On 25 June 1863, the rebel squads of Feliks Kołyszko, V. Hlaska and L. Čempinskis clashed with the Imperial Russian Army near Berżniki.

 20th century

 Until the early 20th century, most of the parishioners (about 6,000 people) were Lithuanian, but due to the influence of the manors, the church and the Polish schools, the population began to be rapidly Polonized.

 In 1904, at the request of the Lithuanians, services were held in the church in Lithuanian and Polish, but the Lithuanians were forcefully expelled from the church by Poles and Polonized Lithuanians, leading to 18 injured people.
 After these events, the church was closed for 3 years.

 On September 22, 1920, a major battle between the Lithuanian and Polish armies took place here.
 The Lithuanians were forced to retreat by the much larger Polish forces, but the further Polish attack was stopped.
 In Berżniki and its surroundings, there are quite a few cemeteries and graves of Polish and Lithuanian soldiers, the latter being looked after by local Lithuanians.

 According to the 1921 Polish census, there were 373 inhabitants in Berżniki, exclusively Polish by nationality and Roman Catholic by confession.

 During the German occupation (World War II), the Germans arrested the local Polish parish priest Józef Śledziński in April 1940 and then imprisoned him in Suwałki and the Soldau and Sachsenhausen concentration camps.
 He died after being beaten by the Germans in Sachsenhausen in August 1940 (see Nazi crimes against the Polish nation).
 Works of art and vital records were looted by the Germans from the local church and taken to Königsberg.

 In 1988 and 1989, Lithuanian linguists organized expeditions to Berżniki.